Volga Bulgaria: Origin and creation of the state

+The origin of the early Bulgars remains a topic of scholarly debate, as their precise beginnings are still unclear, but most researchers believe their homeland was likely situated somewhere in the vast region stretching between modern-day Kazakhstan and the North Caucasian steppes.
+Interaction with the Hunnic tribes, causing the migration, may have occurred there, and the Pontic–Caspian steppe seems the most likely location.

+Some scholars propose that the Bulgars may have been a branch or offshoot of the Huns or perhaps Huns seem to have been absorbed by the Bulgars after Dengizich's death.
+Others however, argue that the Huns continued under Ernak, becoming the Kutrigur and Utigur Hunno-Bulgars.
+These conclusions remain a topic of ongoing debate and controversy among scholars.

-The Bulgars were Turkic tribes of Oghuric origin, who settled north of the Black Sea.
-During their westward migration across the Eurasian steppe, they came under the overlordship of the Khazars, leading other ethnic groups, including Finnic and Iranic peoples.
+The Bulgars were an Oghuric people who settled north of the Black Sea.
+During their westward migration across the Eurasian steppe, they came under the overlordship of Khazars, leading other ethnic groups, including Finno-Ugric and Iranic as well as other Turkic peoples.
 In about 630 they founded Old Great Bulgaria, which was destroyed by the Khazars in 668.
-Kubrat's son and appointed heir, Batbayan Bezmer, moved from the Azov region in about AD 665, commanded by the Kazarig Khagan Kotrag, to whom he had surrendered.
-They reached Idel-Ural in the eighth century, where they became the dominant population at the end of the 9th century, uniting other tribes of different origin who lived in the area.
-Some Bulgar tribes, however, continued westward and eventually settled along the Danube River, in what is now known as Bulgaria proper, where they created a confederation with the Slavs, adopting a South Slavic language and the Eastern Orthodox faith.
+Kotrag, following the death of his father, began to extend the influence of his Bulgars to the Volga River.
+He is remembered as the founder of Volga Bulgaria.
+They reached the Volga region in the eighth century, where they became the dominant population at the end of the 9th century.
+They assimilated tribes of different origin who lived in the area, notably the Imenkovo culture that used to dominate the region.

+However, some Bulgar tribes under the leader Asparukh moved west from the Pontic-Caspian steppes and eventually settled along the Danube River, in what is now known as Bulgaria proper, where they created a confederation with the Slavs, adopting a South Slavic language and the Eastern Orthodox faith.
+However, Bulgars in the Volga region eventually gave birth to Chuvash people.
+Unlike Danube Bulgars, Volga Bulgars did not adopt any language.
+The Chuvash language today is the only Oghuric language that survived and is often considered to be an offshoot of the Volga Bulgar language.

-Most scholars agree that the Volga Bulgars were initially subject to the Khazarian Khaganate.
+Most scholars generally agree that the Volga Bulgars, during their early historical period, were initially under the political and military dominance of the Khazar Khaganate.
 This fragmented Volga Bulgaria grew in size and power and gradually freed itself from the influence of the Khazars.
 Sometime in the late 9th century, unification processes started and the capital was established at Bolghar (also spelled Bulgar) city, 160 km south of modern Kazan.
 However, complete independence was reached after Khazaria's destruction and conquest by Sviatoslav in the late 10th century; thus, Bulgars no longer paid tribute to it.
 Abu al-Ghazi Bahadur named the Volga Bulgar people as Ulak.